Your cart

 • rhythmic muscle movements amplify waves of pleasure

-A well-perceived pelvic floor therefore acts like an amplifier for deep stimulation.
+A well-perceivable pelvic floor acts like an amplifier for deep stimulation.

 4. Too much or too little tension — two common problems

-As mentioned earlier, it is important to find exactly the right tension, because the pelvic floor is a complex interplay of many parts.
+As mentioned earlier, finding the right tension is important because the pelvic floor is a complex interplay of many parts.

 4.1 A too weak pelvic floor